valencik/mastersAPSC/documents/thesis/thesis.md

 ### Initial Author Clustering
 %- Cluster with author, numCoauthors, numEntries, numYears first
-%- Then develope more advanced clusterings by increasing the number of parameters used to describe these points.
+%- Then develop more advanced clusterings by increasing the number of parameters used to describe these points.
 %- e.g. Use values at a range of different percentiles.

 There is a considerable amount of multivariate data in the NSR database.